 Client: Removed for Privacy “RP”

-This inspection was performed upon the request of the client listed above on October 20th 2010 while the vessel was hauled and afloat at XXXX San Diego, California and “RP” and the current owners attended.
+This inspection was performed upon the request of the client listed above on August 16, 2013 while the vessel was hauled at XXX National City, California and while afloat in National City, California and the client attended.

 Reg. #: “RP

 Year: 1969 Engine: Honda 5 h.p. outboard